The Cake Man: 1975–1982

-The Cake Man was the first full-length play staged by the National Black Theatre, with its first run of performances taking place at the Black Theatre Arts and Culture Centre in Redfern, Sydney on 12 January 1975, directed by Bob Maza, and with Brian Syron taking the role of Sweet William, in his first performance in 10 years.
+The Cake Man was the first full-length play staged by the National Black Theatre, with its first run of performances taking place at the Black Theatre Arts and Culture Centre in Redfern, Sydney on 12 January 1975, directed by Bob Maza, and with Zac Martin playing Sweet William and Justine Saunders as Ruby.
 Merritt, escorted by prison guards, attended the opening night in handcuffs.
 The actors refused to commence the performance until Merritt's handcuffs were removed.

 In 1977 a production directed by George Ogilvie was performed at the Bondi Pavilion Theatre in 1977, making it the first play by an Indigenous Australian playwright presented by professional actors at a mainstream Australian venue.
+Brian Syron took the role of Sweet William, in his first performance in 10 years.
 On opening night, on 29 April 1977, there were equal numbers of black and white people in the audience, which included Mum Shirl, founder of the Aboriginal Medical Service, and Paul Coe, both former residents of Erambie, as well as Merritt's mother and brothers.
 Both gave speeches in which they expressed the meaning of the play to them, and Coe, then president of the Aboriginal Legal Service, said "This play means more to me than my life".
 After playing for six weeks in Sydney, it toured other states, and was invited to the Negro Ensemble Company's theatre in New York City.
 The production, in which Syron again played Sweet William and Justine Saunders played Ruby, was filmed by ABC Television.

 In early July 1982 The Cake Man played at the Parade Theatre in Kensington, as a warm-up run before touring to the United States.
 Syron said at the time that the play was "about dispossessed people everywhere".
 Later than month, The Cake Man was performed at the World Theatre Festival in Denver, Colorado, with Justine Saunders as Ruby, in a role which she later said was one of her favourite roles.
 The tour was eventually funded mostly by the Aboriginal Arts Board of the Australia Council, the Australian Elizabethan Theatre Trust (AETT), the New South Wales Government, Department of Foreign Affairs, and CBC Bank (later National Australia Bank).
 Syron and Merritt had formed the Aboriginal Theatre Company in order to produce the play, and had approached the AETT first.
 The AETT sent out 140 letters requesting a donation of $500 to help fund the play, with only CBC responding, and the total amount raised was still not enough, so Syron raised a second mortgage on his own home to top it up.
 There were invitations to perform it elsewhere and to televise or film it in the United States, and Syron had hoped to put it on stage at the Kennedy Center in Washington, DC.

 In October 1982, it was staged at the Edward Street Theatre in Brisbane, with Brian Syron and Justine Saunders in the main roles.